-- Store records in a secure area and make sure only authorized employees have access to the area.
-It is our practice to (i) store paper records in an office/suite that is locked when unattended; (ii) store electronic client information on a secure server that is accessible only with a password or has other security protections and is kept in a physically-secure area; (iii) designate only fingerprinted employees for the review and distribution of mail; (iv) designate an employee to process deposits (normally not applicable); (v) maintain secure backup media and keep archived data secure by storing off-line or in a physically secure area. - Provide for secure data transmission if we collect or transmit client information. - Dispose of client information in a secure manner.
+Store records in a secure area and make sure only authorized employees have access to the area.
+It is our practice to (i) store paper records in an office/suite that is locked when unattended; (ii) store electronic client information on a secure server that is accessible only with a password -

+- Provide for secure data transmission if we collect or transmit client information - Dispose of client information in a secure manner.
 It is our practice to: (i) shred or recycle client information recorded on paper and store it in a secure area until a disposal or recycling service picks it up; (ii) erase all data when disposing of computers, diskettes, magnetic tapes, hard drives or any other electronic media that contains client information, and effectively destroy the hardware. - Maintain a close inventory of our computers.

-Effective security management includes the implementation of effective preventative measure, prompt detection and resolution to various matters concerning security issues within the firm. ▶▶
+Effective security management includes the implementation of effective preventative measure, prompt detection and resolution to various matters concerning security issues within the firm. ••